Continuing on from the previous articles that started at https://batjutsu.wordpress.com/2016/03/19/cyberpunk-rpg-and-crpg-style-and-substance/

 5 PC Allies can help, just don’t let NPCs take over

 A session I still recall fondly was that of the party going to a gun shop, but things quickly got out of hand.
-Black Rain and Thermo decided to chat with the person behind the security door, but they were giving the person attitude.
+Black Rain and Thermo (now Michael playing) decided to chat with the person behind the security door, but they were giving the person attitude.
 I’ve forgotten the specifics, but somehow the confrontational chat quickly escalated.
 Finally a demand was made for bullets, so a gun was pointed through the security slit at Black Rain, who quickly used his poison dart in his cybernetic eye.
-Then attempts were made to shoot through the door; this went on for a several seconds, as gun fire was exchanged between someone in the shop and the party, but then this stopped.
+Then attempts were made to shoot through the door; this went on for a several seconds, gun fire was exchanged between someone in the shop and the party, but then this stopped.
 It seemed we had ourselves a stand-off!

-Finally Pete suggested we could call The Idol, since he was one of the party’s allies, and was close by.
+Finally Pete suggested our characters could call The Idol, since he was one of the party’s allies, and we knew he was close by.
 Once he arrived he operated as a cleaner, and so momentum was returned to the game.
 This was handled as calling in a favour.
 Crucially The Idol didn’t take over the situation, instead aided, and then as we all high-tailed it, he returned to his own plans.
 We owed a favour, but the party got a bit of mentoring in game without being made to feel like they were the sidekicks to an awesome NPC.

 There is another lesson that I took from this game, but I will save that for a longer piece.